mweidner037/list-positions/internals.md

 These two sort orders are a natural fit because they both sort by earlier layers first, using lower layers only as a tiebreaker.
 However, to make them exactly match, we need to do a few things specially:

-1. We ban commas and periods in bunch IDs and offsets.
+1. We ban commas and periods in bunchIDs and offsets.
 Otherwise, the lexicographic order might not respect layer boundaries.
-2. In the tree's depth-first search, we order bunch nodes not by bunch ID, but by `bunchID + ","`.
-This matches the lexicographic order when there are sibling bunch IDs like `"abc"` vs `"abc "`: descendant nodes will end up comparing `"abc,<...>"` vs `"abc ,<...>"`; the former is greater because `"," > " "`, even though in isolation `"abc" < "abc "`.
+2. In the tree's depth-first search, we order bunch nodes not by bunchID, but by `bunchID + ","`.
+This matches the lexicographic order when there are sibling bunchIDs like `"abc"` vs `"abc "`: descendant nodes will end up comparing `"abc,<...>"` vs `"abc ,<...>"`; the former is greater because `"," > " "`, even though in isolation `"abc" < "abc "`.
 3. We can't encode offsets directly as strings, because the lexicographic order on numeric strings doesn't match the numeric order: `2 < 11` but `"2" > "11"`.
 Instead, we use the [lex-sequence](https://github.com/mweidner037/lex-sequence/#readme) package to convert offsets to base-36 strings that have the correct lexicographic order, while still growing slowly for large numbers (the encoding of `n` has `O(log(n))` chars).

 ## Creating Positions